0

 • Home Efficiency Rebates (HER) will provide discounts on whole-home energy efficiency improvements for manufactured/mobile homes and large multifamily buildings 50,000 square feet or larger.
 Rebates will target measures that maximize energy savings.
 Rebate amounts will vary based on household income and expected energy savings.

 • Home Electrification and Appliance Rebates (HEAR) will be available to low- and moderate-income households for high-efficiency electric appliances and other upgrades in a single-family home, apartment, condo, or manufactured/mobile home (see What Counts as a Mobile Home).
 Owners and operators of multifamily buildings smaller than 50,000 square feet may also qualify for per-unit rebates.
 Rebate amounts will differ for low-income and moderate-income households.
 Households with incomes below 80% of the Area Median Income (AMI) in their county are considered low-income, and households with incomes between 80% and 150% of the AMI in their county are considered moderate-income.
-Note: For households larger than 8 people, please reach out to ceo_buildingdecarb@state.co.us to find out your income limit.
+Note: For households larger than 8 people, please reach out to our Help Center (coming soon) to find out your income limit.

 Yes.
-Tenants/renters may participate in the Colorado Home Energy Rebate Program with written permission to participate from your property owner.
+If you are a tenant/renter applying for rebates yourself (rather than through a property owner), you may participate in the Colorado Home Energy Rebate Program with written permission to participate from your property owner.
+We will provide a “Landlord Authorization for Participation Form” in the household application for you and your property owner to complete.

 AMI varies by county.
 Information regarding your county’s AMI is available through the link below, and you can find more information on income requirements and rebate levels in Which Option is Right for You?.